Atman50/emacs-config/README.md

 idea to set this somewhere and I needed it before the `package-refresh-contents` below.

-<a id="org80889b4"></a>
+<a id="orgc3bf35d"></a>

 ### Initialize the package

-This code is meant to insure that both [`org-mode`](https://orgmode.org/) (the non-built most recent  [`org-mode`](https://orgmode.org/)  version available in the org repository) and
-[`use-package`](https://github.com/jwiegley/use-package) are installed.
+This code is meant to ensure that both [`org-mode`](https://orgmode.org/) (the non-built-in most recent [`org-mode`](https://orgmode.org/) version available in the org repository) and [`use-package`](https://github.com/jwiegley/use-package) are installed.
+The built-in `org-mode` (in 27.0.50) is out-of-date and did not contain babel capabilities (although it may now).
 We need the [`org-mode`](https://orgmode.org/) package to tangle (babel) this file itself and the rest of the configuration heavily relies on the most excellent [`use-package`](https://github.com/jwiegley/use-package) extension.

-The call to `package-refresh-contents` heavily depends on the value of `package-archives` to be correct.
+The call to `package-refresh-contents` heavily depends on the value of `package-archives` (see above)to be correct.
 In the `init.el` file, the custom file is loaded before this code so it is set via normal Emacs customization.

 I had to change the following logic so that it worked under both 26.0.91 and 27.0.50 (there is some difference to the initialization process that got in the way of my old logic).
-First time in should package-install both org mode and use-package.
-Then only on 26.0.91 package-initialize is called (27.0.50 calls package-initialize for you? - something to do with an early initialize capability&#x2026;).
+The first time this code is run it should `package-install` both `org-mode` and `use-package`.
+This code calls `package-initialize` if it has not been detected to be initialized: Both variables
+`package-user-dir` and `package-archive-contents` have not been bound.

 ```emacs-lisp
 23  (unless (boundp 'package-user-dir)